legioner9/st_rc_d/.d/.mul/rbld_readme.mul/.prc/README.md

 #!/bin/bash

-# THIS file (beta version) install stl and data for user
+# THIS file (demo version) install stl and data for user

 read -p "Enter full path to dir with for clone repo st_rc_d :" PATH_TO_CLONE